jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/operations-builtin.rst

 that is, we begin with a typical special method "slot".

-In VSJ2 we shifted from seeing these slots as fundamental to Python, as they seem at first in the source code CPython, to regarding the data model as fundamental, with its special methods exposed through descriptors in the dictionary of the type.
+In VSJ2 we shifted from seeing these slots as fundamental to Python, as they seem at first in the source code of CPython, to regarding the data model as fundamental, with its special methods exposed through descriptors in the dictionary of the type.
 We now see the type slots as a cache of that information, attuned to the needs of a CPython interpreter.
+What slots does an interpreter need in Java?

 In order to to get started on the "plain objects" idea, we will begin with type construction using the exposure apparatus.